-Why we selected this lot.
-Note the bright golden coloration of the leaves - eye-catching as these first black teas come out.
+Note the bright golden coloration of the leaves.
 The consistent size, length and shape of the leaves shows skill in handling and processing.
-The golden color and the decision to stop oxidizing the leaves at this point created an unusual fruit-like flavor.
+The golden color and the decision to stop oxidizing the leaves at this point creates its distinctive fruit-like flavor.
 While the aroma is fruity, there are hints of malt.
 With cupping, the tea proved itself offering a sweet, fruity mouth feel with a clean and lingering finish.
-Once tasted, we noted its lingering sweetness and its warming effect.
+Once tasted, we noted this lingering sweetness and its warming effect.
 The lot was harvested Pre-Qing Ming in late March.
 The tea was grown in Fujian province at an elevation of approximately 800 meters.
 The tea was oxidized in wicker baskets.
 The processing was done with an eye to maintaining the golden leaf tones.
 This process also created flavors that are quite natural.

-Brewing suggestions.
 Use a rounded teaspoon or 3-4 grams per 8-12 ounces of water.
 The water can be right up to boiling or 195-205 F. Steep for 2-3 minutes and taste.
 If you like more body, let the leaves steep for 4+ minutes.
 The leaves will yield 2-3 steeps.